-On a usual Monday morning I was out grocery shopping and went around the store to look for the recycled toilet paper and the recycled waste bin plastic bags.
+On a usual Monday morning, I was out grocery shopping and went around the store to look for the recycled toilet paper and the recycled waste bin plastic bags.
 It was the usual routine and felt a little gloomy compared to when I first started with the recycled-products.
 Was it really the end of recycling for me or was there just something missing?

 The idea of recycling, nowadays, is mostly seen as grey, dull and sometimes overly expensive.
-The second hand clothes and brown-grey recycled paper seem to have become unattractive, as they don’t give the users much individual meaning anymore.
+The second-hand clothes and brown-grey recycled paper seem to have become unattractive, as they don’t give the users much individual meaning anymore.

 There must be something that continues the original idea on another level.
 I simply had to ask around in the recycling community, as I did not want to give up on recycling.

 Neo-recycling is the new and improved idea of recycling.
 More and more people are looking for something creative, sometimes even artistic and with a certain trend factor.
-A good example for this is the “Glove Love” Campaign, where lost single sided gloves are collected, washed and paired with similar lost gloves and then sold as a new cute and hip pairs at a fair price.
+A good example of this is the “Glove Love” Campaign, where lost single sided gloves are collected, washed and paired with similar lost gloves.
+And then sold as a new cute and hip pair at a fair price.

 Many neo-recycled items are actually for free.
-Ebay has been doing this for a while: people can put unwanted items online at no cost, because they see value in these things and hope that others may do too.
-The main focus is on sharing the value of the product or item, but also remembering the basic concept of sustainability.
+Ebay has been doing this for a while: people can put unwanted items online at no cost because they see value in these things and hope that others may do too.
+The main focus is on sharing the value of the product or item.
+But also remembering the basic concept of sustainability.

-In the following weeks I integrated the idea of neo-recycling into my lifestyle.
-I realized that a sustainable lifestyle means much more than just shopping eco certified products and carrying them home in brown paper bags.
+In the following weeks, I integrated the idea of neo-recycling into my lifestyle.
+I realized that a sustainable lifestyle means much more than just shopping eco-certified products and carrying them home in brown paper bags.
 So keep evolving your own green lifestyle, whatever this may mean for you.